The Central Mediterranean Sea is among the world‘s deadliest borders.

 In fact, in order to prevent the violation of fundamental rights of people on the move, responses to migration by sea requires close attention to the points of crossover between asylum law, human rights law and the law of the sea.

 Every shipmaster is bound by the longstanding seafarers’ obligation to render assistance to anyone who is encountered in distress at sea.
-Starting from this basic and traditional principle, the international law of the sea is articulated around more specific rules and regulations which are meant to engage States and to ensure that public authorities fulfil their duty to coordinate and carry out search and rescue activities.
+Starting from this basic and traditional principle, the international law of the sea is articulated around more specific rules and regulations which are meant to engage States and to ensure that public authorities fulfill their duty to coordinate and carry out search and rescue activities.

 International conventions define the meaning and scope of “search and rescue (SAR) operations”.
 It is well established that a SAR operation is concluded only when shipwrecked people are brought to land in a “place of safety”.